 Roger currently serves on the boards of Cadence Design Systems, Coupa Software, and a number of private companies.
 He previously served on the boards of Active Software, ArcSight, Corio Systems, FileNet, infoGROUP, Macromedia, and Pivotal Software.
 He has also served on the boards of the Central Park Conservancy, the San Francisco Asian Art Museum, and the San Francisco Exploratorium.
 A graduate of the University of California, Berkeley, Roger is past Chairman of the advisory board for the Walter A. Haas School of Business at the University of California, Berkeley.

-Anjali Sud currently serves as the Chief Executive Officer of Vimeo, Inc., a wholly owned subsidiary of IAC, and provider of cloud-based software tools that enable creative professionals, marketers, and enterprises to stream, host, distribute, and monetize videos online and across devices.
+Anjali Sud joined the Dolby board of directors in May 2019.
+She currently serves as the Chief Executive Officer of Vimeo, a wholly owned subsidiary of IAC, and provider of cloud-based software tools that enable creative professionals, marketers, and enterprises to stream, host, distribute, and monetize videos online and across devices.